Naitreey/notes-and-knowledge/cs/scala/language.rst

   * Primary constructor parameters without ``val`` or ``var`` are private;
     whereas with ``val`` or ``var`` are public by default.

+- The part between curly braces is the template for class intances, it's not a block expression.

 - inheritance.

   * A class can inherit only one base class with ``extends`` keyword.